×

 The Office of Clerk and Recorder (Douglas County Elections) is responsible for information specifically about the petition process to appear on the ballot to become a Home Rule Charter Commission Member and the statutory conduct of the Special Election:

-How can I appear on the ballot to become a Douglas County Home Rule Charter Commission Member?
+What process did candidates follow to appear on the ballot to run for Douglas County Home Rule Charter Commission Member?

-Douglas County Elections verifies the validity of each petition by confirming it includes at least 25 signatures from eligible Douglas County electors and for candidates running by district, that the electors reside in that district.
+Candidates interested in appearing on the June 24, 2025, Special Election ballot to become a Douglas County Home Rule Charter Commission Member completed the official Candidate Nomination Petition process.
+The deadline for completed petitions to be returned to the Douglas County Elections office was 5 p.m. on April 24, 2025.
+Douglas County Elections verified the validity of each petition by confirming it included at least 25 signatures from eligible Douglas County electors and for candidates running by district, that the electors reside in that district.

 Voters will elect six Commission Members from each of Douglas County’s three Commissioner Districts and three At-Large Members.